sony/esstra/README.md

 > The metadata format and content, as well as the specifications and functionality of each
 > tool, are provisional and subject to change.

-For a detailed overview of ESSTRA, please refer to [the presentation delivered at Open Source Summit Europe 2025](https://static.sched.com/hosted_files/osseu2025/64/20250825_OSSEU2025_ESSTRA.pdf).
+For a detailed overview of ESSTRA, please refer to [doc/project_overview.md](https://github.com/sony/esstra/blob/main/doc/project_overview.md).

 ## Development Environment